Amara Sullia Rebellion

-The Amara Sullia Rebellion (also called Kalyanappana Katakayi or Amara Sulya Raitha) was an armed uprising against the British government organized by the people of Arebhashe, Kodava and Tulunadu that took place in 1837, twenty years before the Sepoy Mutiny of 1857.
+The Amara Sullia Rebellion (also called Kalyanappana Katakayi or Amara Sulya Raitha) was an armed uprising against the British government organized by the people of Arebhashe, Kodava people, and Tulunadu that took place in 1837, twenty years before the Sepoy Mutiny of 1857.

-Subedar Nerapanda Madaiah, Subedar Kollira Achaiah, Subedar Cheeyakpoovanda Devaiah and Subedar Mandira Uttaiah were the prominent Kodava Leaders who supported and fought with the Freedom Fighters.
-Subedar Guddemane Appaiah Gowda (Guddera Appu) as he was fondly known in the movement hailing from Balamberi belonging to the Are Bhashe Community was one of the leaders in the movement.
+The Amara Sullia Rebellion was basically a farmers’ rebellion.

+The reason for the rebellion in Sullia was that the British dethroned the ruler of Kodagu, Chikkaveerrarajendra of Haleri dynasty in 1834 and later he was transferred to Bellore.

 History

 In 1799, South Kanara came under British rule.
 But until Chikkaviraraja (1820–1844), the last of the Haleri chiefs, was overthrown, Coorg had a tenuous sense of independence.
 After Coorg was annexed, the Amarsullian magane and Puttur, which the British had given to the Raja of Coorg in 1804 for their convenience, were moved to the province of Kanara.
 It caused the inhabitants of these moved maganes to endure great suffering.They initially observed a shift in the way taxes were paid to the government.
 The revenue was given in kind during the reign of the Rajas of Coorg.